mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 # MongoDB Protocol

-The _mongodbprotocol_ module allows a MariaDB server or cluster to be used as the backend of an application using some MongoDB client library.
+The _mongodbprotocol_ module allows a MariaDB server or cluster to be used as the backend of an application using a MongoDB client library.
 Internally, all documents are stored in a table containing two columns;
 an _id_ column for the object id and a _doc_ column for the document itself.